-As previously shown in Fig. 4, w increases with the mass ratio $m_L/m_S$ .
-In addition, we find that $\langle w \rangle$ increases as $N{kk} \to 0$ , reaching a maximum that depends on the mass ratio.
-Thus, especially for small mass ratios, it is necessary to have packings with $N{kk} \to 0$ to achieve robust band gaps.
+As previously shown in Fig. 4, w increases with the mass ratio m_L/m_S .
+In addition, we find that $\langle w \rangle$ increases as $N{kk} \rightarrow 0$, reaching a maximum that depends on the mass ratio.
+Thus, especially for small mass ratios, it is necessary to have packings with $N{kk} \rightarrow 0$ to achieve robust band gaps.
 In Appendix B, we discuss the performance of acoustic switching devices (made from 2D granular crystals) with small band gaps.

-To generate packings of grains with and without knobs, we perform discrete element simulations at constant pressure beginning at high temperature in the liquid state.
-We then cool the system to low temperature as a function of the cooling rate, which we adjust by varying the damping parameter b.
+To generate static packings of grains with and without knobs, we first performed discrete element method simulations at constant pressure beginning at high temperature in the liquid state and then cooled the system to low temperature as a function of the cooling rate, which we adjusted by varying the damping parameter b.
 The interactions between the large circular disks, between the large disks and small knobs, and between the small knobs have the same form as Eq.
-1. Even though we varied the cooling rate over several orders of magnitude, we did not find a significant decrease in $N{kk}/N$ from its value in the liquid state as shown in Fig. 18 for n = 0, 3, and 6.
+(1).
+Even though we varied the cooling rate over more than four orders of magnitude, we did not find a significant decrease in N{kk}/N from its value in the liquid state ($N{kk} > 6$) for n = 0, 3, and 6.